amandamichel/final-project/p2part2.md

 # Project Two, Part Two: Intro to Data Science - Using the Stock Market to Describe, Analyze and Predict
-For this project, I wanted to look at how the worth fast food companies can impact a delivery company, like UberEats.
+For this project, I wanted to look at how the worth of fast food companies can impact a delivery company, like UberEats.
 So, I selected UBER to be my predicted stock and my predictive stocks as MCD, YUM, CMG, SBUX, and DNKN.
 These are Uber, McDonald's, Yum!Brands (parent company to Taco Bell, KFC, & Pizza Hut), Chipotle, Starbucks, Dunkin' Donuts respectively. <br/>

 ## Deliverable One